recursehex/Hybrid/docs/type_system/classes.md

 Virtual calls use the vtable slot recorded during semantic analysis. `base.Method()` and static members bypass the vtable and call the resolved implementation directly.
 Interface variables obtain their method table by calling a runtime helper (`hybrid_lookup_interface_table`) that walks the descriptor chain; if a class claims an interface but the table is missing, the helper traps so the program does not continue with undefined behaviour.

-These runtime mechanics make polymorphic calls predictable while keeping Hybrid’s value semantics and explicit construction guarantees intact.
+These runtime mechanics make polymorphic calls predictable while keeping Hybrid's value semantics and explicit construction guarantees intact.